 Emotional support, love, and affection are important throughout your pregnancy.
 Talk to family and friends.
 Ask for help when you need it, even if it just means having a familiar hand to hold in the waiting room during a regular checkup.

 Unless your provider says otherwise, you can continue to have sex.
 Be sure to discuss how you're feeling about sex with your partner.
 Some women experience more interest in sex; others have less interest.
 Neither is cause for concern.

 A healthier body = A healthier baby.
 Take a prenatal or one-a-day vitamin with folate each day.
 Folate, or folic acid, is a B vitamin that helps prevent birth defects such as spina bifida ("open spine") and anencephaly ("absent brain").
 Getting 0.4 to 0.8 milligrams (400 to 800 micrograms) a day early in pregnancy can prevent over half of these defects.

 Get regular exercise.
 Most types of exercise — including running, bicycling, weight training, and swimming — are safe to do if you don't let yourself get overheated.
 Drink lots of water.

 Don't drink alcohol, including beer, wine, wine coolers, and liquor.
 Alcohol can cause low birth weight, stillbirth, miscarriage, and birth defects such as fetal alcohol syndrome.
-If you have a problem with alcohol, talk to your health care provider or call Group Health's Behavioral Health Services.
+If you have a problem with alcohol, talk to your health care provider or call Kaiser Permanente's Behavioral Health Services.